charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P46 --> P154
 P47["[findHq]"]
 P47 --> P48
-P48["we already sent another team down here before, and they failed miserably.
-You should be able to find their Rock Raider HQ nearby<br/>you aren't the first to attempt this mission.
+P48["&bull; we already sent another team down here before, and they failed miserably.
+You should be able to find their Rock Raider HQ nearby<br/>&bull; you aren't the first to attempt this mission.
 You'll find an existing base somewhere in the viscinity"]
 P48 --> P49
 P48 --> P51
 P49["[hqIsRuin]"]